What are you doing with all of your tomatoes?

 A few years ago, I stumbled on Ina Garten's recipe for Roasted Tomato Soup - it's the best-roasted tomato basil soup recipe out there if you ask me!
 It's so good.

 Ina's recipe calls for fresh tomatoes and herbs, and she doesn't use cream or milk.
 Best of all, Ina's soup is rich and full of flavor.

 Preheat the oven to 400F.
 Line a baking sheet with parchment paper and set aside.

-Gently toss the tomatoes from your garden with 1/4 cup olive oil and layer on the prepared baking sheet in a single layer.
-Sprinkle with salt and pepper, to taste.
-Roast for 45 minutes.
+Gently toss the tomatoes from your garden with 1/4 cup of olive oil and layer on the prepared baking sheet in a single layer.
+Sprinkle with salt and pepper, to taste — roast for 45 minutes.

 Transfer the soup to a blender and puree until smooth.
 Taste for salt and pepper.
 Serve with drizzle of cream or dollop of sour cream, fresh parmesan, and side of grilled cheese.